Raddon Top

 There is an unclassified road that traverses the hill which is the main route from the village of Cheriton Fitzpaine to Exeter.

+Archaeological site

-There were earthworks on the summit, but by the 16th century these had almost been ploughed away.
+There were once earthworks on the summit, but by the 16th century these had almost been ploughed away.
 Archaeological excavations in 1994 revealed remains of an Early Iron Age palisaded enclosure and an Iron Age hillfort with timber ramparts.
 The same excavations also uncovered a much earlier Neolithic causewayed enclosure.